Nick Köster

-Ralph Nicolas Köster (22 February 1989 – 12 July 2023) was a South African rugby union player.
+Nicholas Ralph Köster (22 February 1989 – 12 July 2023) was a South African rugby union player.
 He last played professionally for Bristol in the position of Flanker or Eight Man.
 He was latterly captain of Cambridge University R.U.F.C.

 Biography

 Köster attended Bishops College in Cape Town and played in their First XV rugby team in 2006 and 2007.
 In 2006, he played alongside Martin Muller and Mathew Turner.
 Köster made the Western Province Craven Week side in 2006 and 2007 when he was captain.
 He was called up for South Africa Schools in both 2006 and 2007.

 Professional rugby

 Köster made his Currie Cup debut at the age of 19, playing at 8th man in 2008, and was picked on the bench for the Barbarians side to play at Wembley, later that year.
 He made his Super Rugby debut for the in 2009, playing on the wing, but suffered a knee injury against the at Newlands Stadium which put him out of action.